hyosung11/Launch-School/Courses/journal.md

 ## 20220113 목요일

 09:00 Did study session with Alex this morning and he understood the problem better than me as usual, but we did work together to solve an intricate problem that's considered 4 kyu on Codewars.

+## 20220113 금요일

+10:54 Two study session today.
+One with Alex and another with Laurent.
+Keep going.